Georgia State’s Confucius Institute Wins National Photo Competition, Meets with Congressman John Lewis in Washington

-Georgia State University’s Confucius Institute (GSUCI) recently won the first annual 2018 Confucius Institute U.S. Center (CIUS) Chinese New Year Photo Competition in the People’s Choice and Highest Engagement Rate on Social Media categories.
+Georgia State University’s Confucius Institute (GSUCI) won the first annual 2018 Confucius Institute U.S. Center (CIUS) Chinese New Year Photo Competition in the People’s Choice and Highest Engagement Rate on Social Media categories.

 The CIUS hosted the competition over social media in an effort to highlight the variety of 2018 Chinese new year activities held at Confucius Institutes nation-wide.
 Photos from different Confucius Institutes across the United States were entered as submissions, and GSUCI received over 500 votes on their photo to win the competition.